sesto/HomeArchive/README.md

 The frontend is build with AngularJS framework.
 For the file upload [angular-file-upload](https://github.com/nervgh/angular-file-upload) module has been used.

-A very nice example of [AngularJS-REST-Spring Security](https://github.com/philipsorst/angular-rest-springsecurity) was used to write the using login module
+A very nice example of [AngularJS-REST-Spring Security](https://github.com/philipsorst/angular-rest-springsecurity) was used to write the user login module

 Build
 -----